For those looking for a deal on Park Tickets, Walt Disney World is bringing back…

 I mean, when two of your parks were in dire need of updating in the last 5 years (Epcot and Hollywood Studios), it’s better to get those under control than build a completely new theme park.

-Then it’s a never-ending cycle because the Magic Kingdom needs more new attractions besides the TRON coaster, so once Epcot is finished being built, it will likely shift focus there.
 And don’t think that changes aren’t coming to Disney’s Animal Kingdom either.
 Multiple lands/attractions have been rumored there for years, and it’s clear that Disney will at some point start expanding there again too.

 I don’t know about you, but I don’t want to see a 5th park being built if it means the other Disney World parks are going to have lower maintenance budgets and not get the care they deserve.